 √ always puts in a fresh needle (since he doesn’t know how long the existing one has been in and whether it is a good quality needle)

 Best of all, he does all that in the one day he’s in Cobwebs so unless you have a more major problem (and he’ll call you if you do before he proceeds), you’ll have your machine back the next day!
 If you’re not in the Shelburne, Ontario area, check for sewing machine service people in your area.

-Here’s some sewing notions to help you maintain your machine:
+Here is a handy sewing notions to help you maintain your machine: Cleaning Brushes